RabadanLab/Pegasus/README.md

 3. set the sample_type to be analyzed by Pegasus (this string is matched to a descriptor field in the data_spec.txt input file)

 Construct a properly formatted data specification file for the samples to be analyzed in the run.
+If using the "general" input format for fusion candidates, follow the examples included in sample_pipeline_input/candidates.
+Care must be taken, when constructing a general input file, to correctly identify the start/end points of the 5p and 3p partners with respect to the breakpoint.
+We use the term "split reads" to mean the number of reads actually containing the breakpoint.
 A sample invocation of Pegasus from the command line would look like this:

 ```bash